januff/easy-easier-easiest-lambdas/readme.md

 <p></p>

-**“For static content, everything is prebuilt and cached.
-For dynamic content, companies build microservices that are loaded on demand and that can scale easily.”**
+<strong>“For static content, everything is prebuilt and cached.
+For dynamic content, companies build microservices that are loaded on demand and that can scale easily.”</strong>
--Romain Dillet, *Cloudflare is testing a Netlify competitor to host Jamstack sites* ([TechCrunch, Dec 7 2020](https://techcrunch.com/2020/12/07/cloudflare-is-testing-a-netlify-competitor-to-host-jamstack-sites/))
+-Romain Dillet, <em>Cloudflare is testing a Netlify competitor to host Jamstack sites</em> (<a href="https://techcrunch.com/2020/12/07/cloudflare-is-testing-a-netlify-competitor-to-host-jamstack-sites/)">TechCrunch, Dec 7 2020</a>)

 <p></p>

-**“You effectively remove the performance tradeoff of serverless because static elements of the website are pre-rendered, and then a serverless backend is delivered either via APIs or right from the network edge in response to request/response logic.”**
+<strong>“You effectively remove the performance tradeoff of serverless because static elements of the website are pre-rendered, and then a serverless backend is delivered either via APIs or right from the network edge in response to request/response logic.”</strong>
--Matt Biilmann, *Interview with Matt Biilmann, CEO and co-founder, Netlify* ([Jaxenter, Feb 16 2021)](https://jaxenter.com/biilmann-jamstack-interview-173821.html)
+-Matt Biilmann, <em>Interview with Matt Biilmann, CEO and co-founder, Netlify</em> (<a href="https://jaxenter.com/biilmann-jamstack-interview-173821.html">Jaxenter, Feb 16 2021</a>)

 <p></p>